 Donorbox provides nonprofits with tips and resources, like the one you just read, every week.
 Visit our blog to learn more ways to stand out in your community and raise funds online.
 If you are searching for an affordable option to collect donations online, visit our website to learn more about our online donation platform.

 We’ll answer some frequently asked questions on GuideStar nonprofit profile creation.

 Yes, GuideStar’s seals of transparency are only good if for two years you do not update the information on your profile.

-All nonprofits who register with the IRS as a 501c organization will automatically have a profile on GuideStar.
+All nonprofits who register with the IRS as a 501(c) organization will automatically have a profile on GuideStar.
 This profile costs the organization nothing and will include only the public information listed on your nonprofit’s 990 tax forms.
-To update your profile, you must create an account with GuideStar, but that account will also cost your organization nothing.
+To update your profile, you must create an account with Candid, but that account will also cost your organization nothing.

 GuideStar may not have created an account for your nonprofit if you recently registered with the IRS.
 If this is the case, you can open an account and manually upload the required documents.
 Your nonprofit will need to add the following documents to create your GuideStar profile:

 This can be your letter of determination from the IRS or a letter from your parent organization verifying that you have been included.
-The following information is needed in the letter
+The following information needs to be included in the letter: